civictechsweden/myndighetsdata/README.md

 You will need to download Arbetsgivarverket's data manually.
 Go to the [following address](https://www.arbetsgivarverket.se/statistik-och-analys/staten-i-siffror-anstallda-i-staten/staten-i-siffror-om-arbetsgivarverkets-medlemmar), click the download button at the bottom of the embedded Tableau dashboard then click Crosstab > Tabell Mynd > CSV.

+On the 1st of January 2026, ESV absorbed Statskontoret and took its name, a situation that to my knowledge has never occurred before.
+This has several consequences, first on the data sources.
+For now, ESV's *myndighetsregister* is still available and I have chosen to continue to call it this way.
+Statskontoret's data has been removed but it is still possible to find a direct link to a spreadsheet by browsing the [Internet Archive](https://web.archive.org/web/20251119052353/https://www.statskontoret.se/fokusomraden/fakta-om-statsforvaltningen/oppna-data/).
+I'm not sure how the now unified agency will deal with these competing projects in the coming years so I'll keep an eye on how it develops.
+When it comes to how Statskontoret and ESV are represented in the data, this is also an issue since some sources like the Swedish legal database or *Arbetsgivarverket* only identify agencies with their name.
+Thus, it is impossible to track the absorption + renaming solely through these sources, although other sources also use identifiers such as *organisationsnummer*.

 ## License

 The code is licensed under AGPLv3, which means you can reuse as long as you attribute, and that you can modify as long as you published what you make.